 Is it an orange?
-It is a mandarin?
+Is it a mandarin?
 When it tastes this good does it matter?
-Learn about the Sumo Citrus mandarin.
-Where to find it and when to find it.
+Learn about the Sumo Citrus mandarin (they are technically not an orange).
+Where to buy it and when they are in season.
+Learn about other names you may see them called.

 This post includes affiliate links.
 This means that, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 These are products and services I recommend because I use or trust them.
 Cookies will be used to track the affiliate links you click.